MikeColetta/Code-Quiz/README.md

 I noticed at this point that while my game was almost complete, I was missing the prompt that tells you whether you got the right or wrong answer.
 I decided to use JQuery for this since my code was already quite long and we have been learning that in class this week.
 I used the .delay, .fadeIn and .fadeOut methods to make this work.
 I also have it set to change the text color to red when the answer is wrong.

+My final step fixing a bug I had when the user clicks the "Clear highscores" button.
+The problem was while the local storage was emptied the saveHighscores array was not blank if the user had just played a game.
+So I set that to an empty array.

+Overall this was a very challenging assignment, but I feel very good about how much I was able to figure out myself along the way.

 ## Project Link
 [Deployed Link](https://mikecoletta.github.io/Code-Quiz/)